VatsalaGN2001/VatsalaGN2001/README.md

 ## About Me

 I Completed My Bachelor's degree in Electronics and Communication Engineering.
 I am passionate about coding and software development.
-My technical skills include:

-- Java
-- Python
-- HTML/CSS
-- Object-Oriented Programming (OOP)
-- SQL

 ## Skills